gegedobruna/Deckmoor/README.md

 ---

-## 🙌 Special Thanks
+## 🙌 Thanks

-- To **Dr. Vágner Anikó Szilvia**, for academic mentorship and encouragement.
+- **Dr. Vágner Anikó Szilvia** — for mentorship and guidance
-- To the **MTG community**, for inspiring the obsession.
+- **MTG community** — for endless inspiration
-- To **Scryfall**, for making free card data so beautifully accessible.
+- **Scryfall** — for amazing free card data

 ---

 ## 📮 Feedback & Contributions

-Pull requests and feedback are welcome.
-For serious contributions or future forks, feel free to reach out via GitHub Issues.
+Open to feedback, issues, and pull requests.
+Feel free to fork the repo or [open an issue](https://github.com/gegedobruna/Deckmoor/issues) if you'd like to help shape Deckmoor’s next phase.